szwiep/py_SBeLT/THEORY.md

 |:--:|
 | *Figure 1.
 Example Poisson pmf used to set the number of entrainment events in **`py_SBeLT`**.* |

-Use of the Poisson pmf is linked to sediment transport theory and supproting experimental results which show **'rarefied'** transport (Furbish et al., 2016) can be characterized as a Poisson process when entrainment includes effects related to fluid phenomena under steady state transport conditions
+Use of the Poisson pmf is linked to sediment transport theory and supporting experimental results which show **'rarefied'** transport (Furbish et al., 2016) can be characterized as a Poisson process when entrainment includes effects related to fluid phenomena under steady state transport conditions
-2017) (Ancey et al., 2018).
+(Ancey et al., 2008).
 Collective related entrainment effects are not represented (Ancey et al., 2008; Lee and Jerolmack, 2018).
 We have tested
 2018) **'py_SBeLT'** for a range of rate constant values (see readme.md).
 Results from our testing reveal that the value specified for &#955;<sub>1</sub>
 2019) along with the **'num_subregions'** controls the intensity, or magnitude of transport.
 This makes intuitive sense because the local transport
 2020) intensity is directly linked to the number of sediment particles entrained from the bed surface.